Citi is an advertising partner.

 If you already pay for a membership with Costco, then you should also consider the Costco Anywhere Visa Business Card by Citi.
 This card makes it easy to stock up on bulk supplies and earn significant rewards on gas purchases worldwide (up to limits), yet you’ll also earn generous rewards in categories like dining and travel.

-There’s no annual fee, and you’ll also get benefits like extended warranties, and no foreign transaction fees.
+There’s no annual fee, and you’ll also get benefits like no foreign transaction fees.

 How to choose the right business gas card for you